A Matter of Husbands Exercise Class 12 English: Question Answers | Ferenc Molnar

 Answer:

-According to the Earnest Young Woman, the following are indications that her husband has fallen in love with a Famous Actress:
+According to The Earnest Young Woman, the following are indications that her husband has fallen in love with a Famous Actress:

 ▪︎ Her husband has sent her (A Famous Actress) flowers.
 She learned about it from a florist.